 I tried to write this entry a little earlier, but I couldn’t.
 My heart is still overwhelmed by the weight of Berlin’s history.
 But I will try anyway and will keep it short.

 The tour went all the way from the island museum, crossing the river Spree to the Humboldt University, Check Point Charlie, the remaining of the Berlin wall, Hitler’s bunker, Memorial to the Murdered Jews of Europe and the list goes on.
 I was surprised by the artistic depth of all the memorials the Germans made.
-Simply, mind blowing!
-For an example, the underground empty white bookshelves, seen through the small square glass at the front yard of Humboldt University signifies the presence of what is absent – the books burnt under the order of the Nazis.
+Simply, mind-blowing!
+For example, the underground empty white bookshelves, seen through the small square glass at the front yard of Humboldt University signifies the presence of what is absent – the books burnt under the order of the Nazis.

 18 June 2012